ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 We will leave the details of the representation of the ``Backtrace`` type for later.

-The ``Exception`` class and ``SomeException`` must be updated to reflect the new root of the hierarchy: ::
+The ``Exception`` class and ``SomeException`` instance will be updated to reflect the new root of the hierarchy: ::

     class (Typeable e, Show e) => Exception e where
-        -- | Represent the exception as 'SomeExceptionWithBacktrace' -- If @e@ isn't already of type 'SomeExceptionWithBacktrace' this means some kind of wrapping. toException   :: e -> SomeExceptionWithBacktrace
+        -- | Represent the exception as 'SomeExceptionWithBacktrace'.
+        -- If @e@ isn't already of type 'SomeExceptionWithBacktrace' this usually implies some kind of wrapping. toException   :: e -> SomeExceptionWithBacktrace

-        -- | Extract and cast the exception from its wrapped representation -- If the exception cannot be casted to the expected type then the result is 'Nothing'. fromException :: SomeExceptionWithBacktrace -> Maybe e
+        -- | Extract and cast the exception from its wrapped representation.
+        -- If the exception cannot be casted to the expected type then the result is 'Nothing'. fromException :: SomeExceptionWithBacktrace -> Maybe e

+        -- Default definitions:
         toException e = SomeExceptionWithBacktrace (SomeException e) [] fromException (SomeExceptionWithBacktrace (SomeException e) _) = cast e